A New Look at the Position Operator in Quantum Theory: Wave packet spreading in relativistic quantum mechanics

 The characteristic time of spreading can be defined as $t_*=p_0a^2/\hbar c$.
 The fact that $t_*\to \infty$ in the formal limit $\hbar\to 0$ shows that in relativistic case WPS also is a pure quantum phenomenon (see the end of Sec. \ref{NRWPS}).
 From the formal point of view the result for $t_*$ is the same as in nonrelativistic theory but $m$ should be replaced by $E/c^2$ where $E$ is the energy of the ultrarelativistic particle.
 This fact could be expected since, as noted above, it is reasonable to think that spreading in directions perpendicular to the particle momentum is similar to that in standard nonrelativistic quantum mechanics.
-However, in the ultrarelativistic case spreading takes place only in this direction.
-If $t\gg t_*$ the transversal width of the packet is $a(t)=\hbar ct/p_0a$.
-Hence the speed of spreading in the perpendicular direction is $v_*=\hbar c/p_0a$.
+However, in the ultrarelativistic case spreading takes place only in these directions.
+If $t\gg t_*$ the transverse width of the packet is $a(t)=\hbar ct/(p_0a)$.

+Hence the speed of spreading in perpendicular directions is $v_*=\hbar c/p_0a$.
+In the nonrelativistic case different points of the packet are moving with different velocities and this is not a problem but in the case of the photon one expects that each point is moving with the speed $c$.
+However, the Fresnel approximation creates a problem because different points are moving with different velocities such that their magnitudes are in the range $[c,(c^2+v_*^2)^{1/2}]$.